 The nurse or a trained staff member will administer initial treatments of minor injuries.
-The student's emergency contact person will be notified immediately by phone whenever medical treatment is administered to a student, and an incident report will be kept in the student's permanent file.
-The school must have working phone numbers for students' parents and for alternate contacts in the event that a parent is unavailable.
-Please keep this information updated.
-If school personnel believe that the student is experiencing a medical emergency, they will contact 911 for assistance.
+The student's emergency contact person will be notified immediately by phone whenever medical treatment is administered to a student, and an Incident Report will be kept in the nurse's office.
+In such cases, it is crucial that the School has working phone numbers for a student's parents and for alternate contacts in the event that a parent is unavailable.
+Please be vigilant in keeping your child's records updated.
+If a staff member believes that the student is experiencing a medical emergency, they will contact 911 for assistance.